phanirithvij2000/system/README.md

     - minecraft (prismlauncher, steam-run)
     - linux kernel takes some time
     - also non-free pkgs
+    - or simply anything not caches by cache.nixos.org?
+    - [ ] gui profile? disable when running gha?
   - or have a full build action which does not use cache
     - or in a different repo? but can 10GB hold it
+    - iron hm seems to be 7GB
   - whacky gha runner home-manager profile
   - [ ] repo/cache per host?
 - [ ] minimal profile